Bliss (short story): Plot summary

 With everyone present, the meal begins.
 Compliments are paid regarding the food as theatre is discussed, and Bertha is overcome again by a sense of bliss, delighting in the company she has chosen.
 She thinks of the perfect pear tree in the moonlight in the garden, as she wonders how she can feel so connected to Pearl.
 She is somehow sure that Pearl must be feeling the same.

-After dinner, when Pearl asks if Bertha has a garden, she takes it as a sign of their connection and leads her to the garden window.
-Here, she opens the curtains to reveal the pear tree.
-The two women stand side-by-side admiring its beauty and in a seemingly perfect moment of mutual understanding and bliss, when the lights are snapped on and the moment ends.

-They rejoin the group for coffee, cigarettes, and more lively conversation.
+After dinner, when Pearl asks Bertha whether she has a garden, Bertha interprets the question as a sign of connection and leads her to the garden window.
+There, she draws back the curtains to reveal the pear tree.
+The two women stand side by side, observing it together in a quiet moment of apparent understanding, before the lights are turned on and the moment comes to an end.They rejoin the group for coffee, cigarettes, and more lively conversation.
 Bertha thinks about how her husband is being quite rude to Pearl, which upsets Bertha.
 She decides that she will try to find a way to explain to him what she and Pearl have shared, but also realises that soon the party will end.
 She fears she will be alone with just her husband but then, "for the first time in her life", finds that she is also filled with desire for him.
 She wonders if this ardent feeling is what all her bliss has been leading up to.

 As the guests begin to leave to catch their trains and taxis, Harry goes to help Pearl with her coat in the hallway, which Bertha appreciates considering his earlier brusqueness.
 In the drawing room still, Bertha fetches a book for Eddie to borrow.
 As she turns her head to peer down the hallway she sees Pearl and Harry in a romantic embrace, secretly arranging to see each other the next day.